GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_item/functions/get_offset/index.md

 ```

-Get the offset of the enqueued . nd_range
+Get the offset of the enqueued nd_range.

 ---